luncheon/ripplet.js/README.md

 # ![ripplet.js](https://luncheon.github.io/ripplet.js/logo.gif)

 Fully controllable vanilla-js material design ripple effect generator.
+This can be used with any JavaScript framework and/or any CSS framework.

 [Demo](https://luncheon.github.io/ripplet.js/demo/)